audharr/CS325Project1/Readme.md

 Download Ollama
 Download Python

-Pip install Phi3 throught Visual Studio Code
+Pip install Phi3 through Visual Studio Code

 Open terminal and type:
-  pip install -r requirments.txt
+  pip install -r requirments.yaml
 This installs all the dependiencies that are needed to run the code.

 Create a text file inputs(Prompts.txt) prompt with the questions that needed to be asked through phi3